-In August 2008, the Company implemented a strategic restructuring designed to focus resources on its most advanced product candidates and provide additional financial flexibility and strength.
-In connection with the restructuring, the Company reduced its total workforce by about 50 percent.
+In August 2008, the Company implemented a restructuring designed to focus resources on its most advanced product candidates and provide additional financial flexibility and strength.
+In connection with the restructuring, the Company reduced its total workforce by about half.
 The Company provided cash severance payments, continuation of benefits and outplacement services to employees directly affected by the workforce reductions.
 The Company incurred charges of approximately \$2.1 million in connection with the workforce reductions, of which \$1.7 million is included in research and development expenses and \$454,000 is included in general and administrative expenses in the statement of operations for the year ended December 31, 2008.
-As of December 31, 2008, the Company had accrued remaining restructuring costs totaling \$278,000 which amount was included in accrued compensation and benefits (Note 5).
-It is expected that substantially all of these restructuring costs will be paid by March 31, 2009.
+As of December 31, 2008, the Company had accrued remaining restructuring costs totaling \$278,000, which amount was included in accrued compensation and benefits (Note 5).
+The Company has paid substantially all of the employee severance costs as of December 31, 2009.